Ghanaians: Ghanaian Chinese

+Ghanaian Jews

 Diaspora

 There are 3–4 million Ghanaians in the diaspora.

 Ghanaian Australians

 Ghanaian Australians are dual citizens with Australia and residents of Ghanaian origin and descent.
 More than 50% of all Ghanaian-born Australians live in Sydney, New South Wales.

 Ghanaian Americans

 Ghanaian Americans are dual citizens with America and residents of Ghanaian origin and descent.

 Ghanaian Canadians

 Ghanaian Canadians are dual citizens with Canada and residents of Ghanaian origin and descent.

 Ghanaian British

 Ghanaian British are dual citizens with Britain and residents of Ghanaian origin and descent.

+Ghanaian Germans

 Ghanaian New Zealanders

 Ghanaian New Zealanders are dual citizens with New Zealand and residents of Ghanaian origin and descent.

 Ghanaian Nigerians

-An estimated 500,000 people of Ghanaian descent reside in Nigeria.
+An estimated 45,000 people of Ghanaian descent reside in Nigeria.

 Ghanaian South Africans

 Ghanaian South Africans are dual citizens with South Africa and residents of Ghanaian origin and descent.

 Ghanaian Surinamese and Guyanese

 Ndyuka (also spelled "Djuka") or Aukan or Okanisi sama, are a Ghanaian Akan subgroup who live in Eastern Suriname and west of French Guiana and speak the Ndyuka language, a sub-language of the Akan language.
 They were shipped as imported labourers slaves from the Gold Coast (modern-day Ghana) to Suriname about 300 years ago to work on Dutch-owned plantations.
 Ndyukas or Aukans are subdivided into the Opu, who live upstream of the Tapanahony River of southeastern Suriname, and the Bilo, who live downstream of that river.
 They further subdivide themselves into 14 matrilinear kinship groups called lo.